alissatroiano/Hue/README.md

 # Hue

-This full-stack application was developed for Hue, an online art shop and store where users can view and purchase artwork.
-The main goal of Hue's website is to display and sell their artwork to shoppers digitally.
-Hue is a fictional company that was created for the purpose of this project.
+This full-stack application was developed for Hue, an online art shop where users can view and purchase artwork.
+The main goal of this web application is to provide a digital space where Hue can display & sell their artwork to customers.
+Please note: Hue is a fictional company that was created for the purpose of this project.

-As the Milestone 4 Project for [Code Institute's](https://codeinstitute.net) [Full Stack Software Development Diploma Program](https://codeinstitute.net/full-stack-software-development-diploma/), Hue was built with HTML, CSS, Bootstrap 5, JavaScript, Python 3, and Django.
+As the Milestone 4 Project for [Code Institute's](https://codeinstitute.net) [Full Stack Software Development Diploma Program](https://codeinstitute.net/full-stack-software-development-diploma/), Hue was built with HTML5, CSS, Bootstrap 5, JavaScript, jQuery, Python 3 and Django, a popular high-level Python web framework.

 ## UX

 ### Summary

+#### Background

-Hue, a fictional art shop & store, needs to move their business online and sell their work to customers digitally.
-The business needs software that gives them the ability to:
+Hue, a fictional team of graphic designers, need one central place where they can manage, display & sell products to customeres.
+The team at Hue is in need of software that will give them the ability to:

 - Add, edit and remove products from the shop

-- Receive payments upon purchases

-- Sell and send products to customers
+- Display products with details to customers

+- Receive payments when products are purchased

+Because they have been working freelance for a few years now, Hue's target market of loyal buyers already exists and is comprised of:

-Hue's niche target market is comprised of male & female luxury art enthusiasts, ages 24 - 39, that want to preview and purchase art online.
-To meet the needs of these shoppers, Hue's website should allow them to:
+- Male & Female clients, ages 24 - 39, that want to preview and purchase artwork online.

-- View art products
+- Small businesses that want to preview, purchase and license graphic designs for branding needs.

+- Hobbyists that admire, collect and purchase digital artwork.

+To meet the needs of the target market(s), Hue's website should:

+- Provide a list of digital products for users to view

-- Add selected products to a shopping cart
+- Include a functioning shopping cart that users can add, edit & remove items to & from.

-- Purchase items (via online Stripe payment)
+- Allow users to fill out a form with credit card details and checkout successfully (via online Stripe payment)

+- Deliver products to buyers after they are purchased (confirmation email & confirmation success page)

-- Sign up and become a member
+- Sign up and become members ***optional***

 - Login to persist shopping cart between visits

+- Checkout as guest, if desired

 ### Research & Planning

+#### Strategy Plane Trade Off Activity

+During the research & planning phase of this milestone project, the developer completed the following exercise to decide which features would be the most viable and the most important.

 #### Users

-During the research & planning phase of this milestone project, the developer completed the below flowchart activity, titled "Django Multiple User Types".
-This activity was conducted to determine how to properly build and implement the Django user model.
+Once the trade off exercise was completed, the developer considered customizing the user model in Django and completed the below flowchart activity, titled "Django Multiple User Types".
+This activity was conducted to help the developer determine how to properly build and implement the Django user model.

 ![Django Multiple User Types](wireframes/djangomultipleusertypes.png) [djangomultipleusertypes](wireframes/djangomultipleusertypes.pdf)